sparameswaran/airway-shipment-orchestrator/README.md

 * `BusinessValidationStateMachine1` initially checks for validation errors and decides on normal processing, or manual resubmission or error processing based on validation errors.
 It creates an address hash based on shipment address along with a date + random partition hash (as there can be large number of shipments to same destination).
 It saves the individual records, hashes and shipment address in DynamoDB.
 Failed validations are passed onto Dead Letter Queue or different queues based on type of validation errors.
 ![](imgs/BusinessValidationStateMachine1.png)

-* `AggregationKickoffStateMachine2` aggregate the orders based on destination address for further processing once the batch of shipments have been all validated.
-This has to be kicked off manually once we know the batch of shipment records has been validated and saved.
+* `AggregationKickoffStateMachine2` aggregates the orders based on destination address for processing once the batch of shipments have been validated.
+This can be kicked off manually once we know the batch of shipment records has been validated and saved.
 For each unique shipment address in the batch, an instance of `SAWBProcessorStateMachine3` would be created using Step Funtion's Map construct.
 The AggregationKickoff Step Function invocation has to be done just once per submitted batch with no real inputs required for the AggregationKickoff state machine.

+Option to automatically trigger the StepFunction based on number of shipments received in the `ShipmentRecordQueue` is also suported.
+Once the messages received in a minute grows beyond 300 (monitored using CloudWatch SQS related Metrics), it goes into alarm state and an alarm event gets published to a SNS topic that in turn invokes a Lambda function to trigger the Step Function execution.
+Edit the SAM template to tweak the alarm thresholds.
+For low volume testing, the 300 shipments might not be reached and in those cases, a manual trigger of the StepFunction execution would be required.
 <img src="https://github.com/sparameswaran/airway-shipment-orchestrator/blob/dev/imgs/AggregationKickoffStateMachine2.png" width=25% height=25%>

 * `SAWBProcessorStateMachine3` handles Airway shipment generation per unique destination address.
 Then it starts handling the shipments using a Map construct in Step Functions to handle the individual line items associated with an unique shipment address and assigned date + random partition.
 It takes an input argument of an existing hash of destination addresses partitions.